 [2] Crossroad, 1989.
 [3] “O God We Ask for Strength” (Hymn 498, The Baptist Hymnal, 1991).
 [4] Selections from Christ Our Hope CD recorded by the choir of Armour Heights Presbyterian Church, Toronto, Ontario, Canada, |

-AuthorLarry E. Schultz is a Minister of Music, composer, hymn writer and teacher.
+AuthorLarry E. Schultz is a Minister of Music, composer, hymn writer, and music teacher.
 Archives

 Categories